 What to Do in Anchorage

-If you prefer to stay closer to the city becuase maybe you only have a limited amount of time, or you don’t have transportation of your own, then check out all of these great things to do in Anchorage
+Day trips from Anchorage are great, but if you prefer to stay closer to the city because maybe you only have a limited amount of time, or you don’t have transportation of your own, then check out all of these great things to do in Anchorage.

 Activities: Photography and Sunset Hunting